 Currently in the media, one may find numerous articles about the opportunities and future relevance of machine learning and artificial intelligence.
 Several success stories seem to prove this.
-As a consequence, universities and business schools are increasingly focusing on these topics; this also includes the Frankfurt School of Finance & Management.
+As a consequence, universities and business schools are increasingly focusing on these topics; this also includes Frankfurt School of Finance & Management.

 Questions, therefore, arise as to why these topics are currently in the spotlight, and whether they are just a hype or sustainable trends.
 The subject of this blog post is to explain what is new about the developments in these areas and why these developments have led to new potentials.

 Machine learning and artificial intelligence are not new, but there has been a great leap forward in recent years.
 Especially the advances in machine learning are the driving forces for modern data analytics and artificial intelligence.
-The aim in machine learning is to extract knowledge from data.
-Thus, it can be applied to nearly everything where data contains relevant information, from predicting customer needs and behavior to fraud detection, the prediction of capital markets, etc.
+The aim of machine learning is to extract knowledge from data.
+Thus, it can be applied to nearly everything where data contains relevant information, from predicting customer needs and behaviour to fraud detection, the prediction of capital markets, etc.

 Going far beyond the abilities of traditional statistical analysis, modern data analytics reinvents data analysis by consequently utilizing the opportunities of today’s digital technologies.
-There are many success stories about applying modern analytics; this leads to the question why modern data analysis is so successful.
+There are many success stories about applying modern analytics; this leads to the question of why modern data analysis is so successful.
 To answer this, we can identify four main reasons:

-When I used econometric analysis for my research at the university in the mid 1980’s, I had to type in the data manually from statistical yearbooks and other paper-based sources.
+When I used econometric analysis for my research at the university in the mid-1980s, I had to type in the data manually from statistical yearbooks and other paper-based sources.
 Thus, the amount of data for the analysis was limited.

 In contrast, nowadays we digitally record vast masses of data.
 Storage costs have decreased drastically.
 Every company can store the data which is generated in its systems in detail.
 Furthermore, it can purchase masses of data from external data providers to enrich their own data.